-The Objectivist Warrior acts from enlightened self-interest.
+The Enlightened Individual acts from enlightened self-interest.
 He doesn’t want any part of his world polluted by a person…who lives his mean, disharmonious life as an Emotional Terrorist.
 Even hapless men and women stuck in the Hive Mind Mentality…do not desire its extremely neurotic members victimizing them.

 The Hopeless Battle Begins

 Victimizers become “masters” at sucking their victims into their warped mind.
 These dispensers of hurt and misery seem adept at poking your hot buttons.
 The next thing you know…the Emotional Terrorist has engaged you into an exchange of words and emotions.
 And it goes downhill from there…quickly.